BestTimesToVisit.com Logo

 When is the absolute best time to visit Kandy, Sri Lanka, to catch the Esala Perahera festival?

-Beyond the Temple of the Tooth, what's a truly serene spot in Kandy that offers a different perspective?
+Beyond the Temple of the Tooth, what's a truly serene spot in Kandy that most tourists miss?

-For a peaceful escape, I highly recommend the Bahiravokanda Vihara Buddha Statue, often called the 'Big Buddha'.
-It's a bit of a climb to get there, but the panoramic views of Kandy Lake and the surrounding hills are absolutely breathtaking, and it's usually much less crowded than the main temple.
-Go in the late afternoon for softer light and fewer people.
+For a peaceful escape, I highly recommend the Bahirawakanda Vihara Buddha Statue.
+It's a bit of a climb, but the panoramic views of Kandy town and the surrounding hills are absolutely breathtaking, and it's far less crowded than the main temple.
+Go early in the morning for the best light and a truly tranquil experience.

 How should I dress when visiting temples and religious sites in Kandy?

-It's crucial to dress respectfully when visiting any religious site in Kandy, including the Temple of the Tooth.
-This means covering your shoulders and knees – no shorts, tank tops, or revealing clothing.
+It's crucial to dress respectfully when visiting any religious site, including the Temple of the Sacred Tooth Relic.
+This means covering your shoulders and knees – no shorts, short skirts, or sleeveless tops.
 You'll also need to remove your shoes and hats before entering, so wear socks if you have sensitive feet, as the temple floors can get quite hot.

 Ready to Plan Your Trip?